 The bottom line

 If you’re thinking of picking up a cruise credit card, you should select one that gives you the most bang for your buck.
-This means picking a card with a generous bonus offer and plenty of rewards on your spending.
+This means picking a card with a generous welcome offer and plenty of rewards for your spending.
 If you get some extra travel perks along the way, that’s even better.
 With the right credit card, you’ll be cruising before you know it—and with fewer out-of-pocket expenses than ever before.